Medically reviewed by Drugs.com. Last updated on Jun 1, 2020.

 Acromegaly (Signifor LAR): Serum GH and IGF-1; fasting plasma glucose (FBG) and hemoglobin A1c (HbA1c) (prior to initiation and after treatment discontinuation as clinically appropriate); plasma glucose (weekly for the first 3 months of therapy, the first 4 to 6 weeks after dose increases, and periodically thereafter); ECG (baseline; 21 days after injection in patients at high risk; consider continued monitoring during treatment); serum potassium and magnesium (prior to and periodically during therapy); thyroid function (baseline then periodically); adrenal function (prior to and periodically during therapy); gonadal function (prior to and periodically during therapy); signs and symptoms of adrenal insufficiency; heart rate (patients with cardiac disease and/or risk factor for bradycardia); monitor periodically for cholelithiasis.

 Liver function tests: Prior to initiation, after the first 2 to 3 weeks, then monthly for 3 months and as clinically indicated; during therapy, discontinue if clinically significant liver impairment develops and monitor liver function until resolution.

-Cushing disease (Signifor): Urinary free cortisol (24-hour); FBG and HbA1c (prior to initiation); FBG and/or self-monitoring glucose (weekly for first 2 to 3 months, as well as over the first 2 to 4 weeks after any dose increase, then periodically during therapy; Canadian labeling recommends resuming weekly monitoring for 2 to 3 months after dose increases), and FBG or HbA1c (following discontinuation as clinically appropriate); serum GH and IGF-1 (baseline then periodically); thyroid function (baseline then periodically); potassium and magnesium (prior to therapy then periodically during therapy); ECG (baseline and consider continued monitoring during treatment); gall bladder ultrasonography (baseline, then every 6 to 12 months during therapy); signs and symptoms of hypocortisolism (eg, weakness, fatigue, nausea, vomiting); heart rate.
-Additional Canadian labeling recommendations include calcium and lipase prior to therapy and then periodically during therapy.
+Cushing disease (Signifor): Urinary free cortisol (24-hour); FBG and HbA1c (prior to initiation); FBG and/or self-monitoring glucose (weekly for first 2 to 3 months, as well as over the first 2 to 4 weeks after any dose increase, then periodically during therapy), and FBG or HbA1c (following discontinuation as clinically appropriate); serum GH and IGF-1 (baseline then periodically); thyroid function (baseline then periodically); potassium and magnesium (prior to therapy then periodically during therapy); ECG (baseline and consider continued monitoring during treatment); gall bladder ultrasonography (baseline, then every 6 to 12 months during therapy); signs and symptoms of hypocortisolism (eg, weakness, fatigue, nausea, vomiting); heart rate.

 Liver function tests: